dhilipsiva/life/physique.md

 - If my weight < 56 kgs, I should eat relatively large quantities of proteins and vitamins  after just working out(i.e healthy food :P)

 I should do all these when maintaining my fat percentage.
-[Wikipedia](https://en.wikipedia.org/wiki/Body_fat_percentage) says that the body fat should be between `6-13%`.
-The man is `9.5%`.
-So I should maintain the fat percentage at 9.5% + or - 5%.
+[Wikipedia](https://en.wikipedia.org/wiki/Body_fat_percentage) says that the body fat should be between `6-13%` for men athletes.
+The mean is `9.5%`.
+So I should strive to maintain the fat percentage at 9.5% (give or take 0.5%).

 Comments and suggestions welcomed.